SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

     For running this mission, below mentioned quota of the services are the minimum requirements, for building additional applications in your subaccount you have to increase the quota accordingly.

     If you do not entitlement for the Continous Integration & Delivery service it will not appear in the list.
 For accounts with the consumption-based model you can delete it, if you don't want to use it as it is an optional service.

+    For the runtime of the HTML5 application you can either use the Portal and Launchpad service - so only one of them is needed.
+In this mission we use the Launchpad service as we don't need the additional functionalities of the SAP Portal service.
+Therefore we remove the Portal service but you could also keep it and remove the Launchpad instead.

     ![Booster Overview](./images/booster5a.png)